 Joe Mauer’s Star Years (2006-2013)

-If and when Joe Mauer makes it to the Hall of Fame, it will be a result of his eight brilliant years as one of the top players in the game.
-At the age of 23, he won the first of his three American League batting titles by hitting .347 (with a .429 OBP and .507 SLG).
+Joe Mauer made it to the Hall of Fame due to his eight brilliant years as one of the top players in the game.
+At 23, he won the first of his three American League batting titles by hitting .347 (with a .429 OBP and .507 SLG).
 He also swatted 13 home runs while driving in 84.
-Mauer’s performance (along with Cy Young winner Johan Santana’s) was good enough to lead the Twins to a 96-66 record and the A.L.
+Mauer’s performance (along with Cy Young winner Johan Santana‘s) was good enough to lead the Twins to a 96-66 record and the A.L.
 Central title.
 (Minnesota was swept in the ALDS by the Oakland Athletics).
 Mauer earned the first of his six All-Star berths, the first of his five Silver Sluggers, and was 6th in the A.L.
 MVP voting.

 A quad strain limited Mauer to 109 games in 2007 (and he regressed to a .293/.382/.426 slash line) but rebounded in 2008, winning his second batting title (.328 BA, with a .413 OBP and .451 SLG), which was good enough to finish 4th in the MVP vote.
 Mauer also won the first of three consecutive Gold Gloves in ’08.